csev/dj4e/assn/paw_install.md

 ------------

-Once you have created your PYAW account, start a `bash` shell and set up a virtual environment with Python 3.x and DJango 2.
+Once you have created your PYAW account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 2.

     mkvirtualenv django2 --python=/usr/bin/python3.6
     pip install django ## this may take a couple of minutes